MediScribe/docjet-mobile/docs/current/job_presentation_layer.md

 - **Reactive Data:** The Cubits primarily rely on the `Watch...` use cases (`StreamUseCase`) to get notified of data changes originating from the data layer (e.g., local Hive changes, sync updates).
 - **Actions:** User actions initiated from the UI (e.g., create, update, delete, reset failed job) typically trigger calls to the corresponding single-action Use Cases (e.g., `CreateJobUseCase`, `DeleteJobUseCase`).
 These actions modify the data layer, which in turn causes the `Watch...` use cases to emit updates, closing the reactive loop and updating the UI via the Cubits.
-- **Authentication Context:** User ID is never passed from the UI layer.
-The data layer obtains the current user's ID through the `AuthSessionProvider` interface, which is injected into repositories and services that need it.
-This eliminates the need for Cubits, Use Cases, or other UI components to manage or pass user IDs.
+- **Authentication Context:** User context (like User ID or the User entity) is **never** passed down from the UI layer.
+The data layer (specifically, services like `JobWriterService` or the `JobRepository`) obtains the necessary authenticated user information by interacting with the `AuthService` or potentially observing the application's central `AuthNotifier` / `AuthState`.
+Alternatively, if only the ID is needed and stored securely, the `AuthCredentialsProvider` might be queried directly.
+This ensures the UI/Presentation layer remains decoupled from authentication details.

 ## Job Creation Flow

 When a user creates a new job, the flow is:

-1. **UI** initiates job creation with content parameters only (no user ID)
+1.  **UI** initiates job creation with content parameters only (no user ID).
-2. **CreateJobUseCase** passes parameters to repository
+2.  **CreateJobUseCase** passes parameters to the `JobRepository`.
-3. **JobRepository** delegates to services
+3.  **JobRepository** delegates to relevant services (e.g., `JobWriterService`).
-4. **JobWriterService** obtains user ID from `AuthSessionProvider`
+4.  **JobWriterService** (or `JobRepository`) obtains the current authenticated user's context (e.g., User ID) from the central authentication system (`AuthService`, `AuthNotifier`, or `AuthCredentialsProvider` as appropriate).
-5. Service creates the job entity with the obtained user ID
+5. Service creates the job entity, associating it with the obtained user context.
-6. Creation flows back up the reactive chain, updating UI via streams
+6. Creation is persisted, triggering updates through the reactive stream via `WatchJobsUseCase`, ultimately updating the UI.

 ## Handling File System Issues (Example)